adminnoaccess/CAS781_GAug/README.md

  Describption: this is the master class for encapsulating the Model class accoriding to the pytorch practice.
 Here all the model parameteres are intialized and the model workflow is constructed

+## 2. model/GCN_AugM.py
+Description: This is the main file for the AugM model.
+In the master GAugM class, it builds the GCN network for node classification task and train and test the model.
+The edge probability task is preprocessed in test file.
+It also contains GCN layer class adn GCN model class.
+### (1) AugM_GCN class

+###

 # Test file
 ### 1. test_ep.py